Updated: Dec 16, 2022

 By Trudy E. Georgio, M.Ed., BCBA, LBA

-Esch, Esch, & Love (2009) used a Lag 1 schedule of reinforcement to increase vocal variability of 2 non-vocal verbal children with autism and low vocal variability.
+Esch, Esch, & Love (2009) used a Lag 1 schedule of reinforcement to increase the vocal variability of 2 non-vocal verbal children with autism and low vocal variability.
 The results show a systematic increase in the variability of vocal responses.
-In this study, a vocal response that was topographically different from the previous trial was praised and preferred items were delivered.
+In this study, a vocal response that was topographically different from the previous trial was praised, and preferred items were delivered.
 If no vocal response occurred after two presentations of the model or the previous vocal response was repeated, reinforcement was withheld.

 Do you have any students that demonstrate low response variability?
 What are some behaviors that you could use lag schedules to teach?

 Esch J.W, Esch B.E, Love J.R.
 Increasing vocal variability in children with autism using a lag schedule of reinforcement.
 The Analysis of Verbal Behavior.
 2009;25:73–78.